Jamini roy

 Jamini Roy's Early Village Women

-Jamini Roy's rejection of the western academic style of painting led to him being inspired by Bengali folk paintings.
+Jamini Roy's rejection of the Western academic style of painting led to him being inspired by Bengali folk paintings.
 Before he made the complete switch to the pat style paintings, he was depicting village life and folk.
 This work shows a personal reconstruction of another Indian reality that was often not seen in urban areas.

 Read More